 In order to qualify for the studies at Tallinn University of Technology, an applicant has to have at least 60% of the highest possible CGPA.

 GRE General Test result must be presented as it is a preliminary requirement for applying.
-The required threshold score and other necessary information are available here
+The required threshold score, exemption criteria and other necessary information are available here

 The entry qualification documents are accepted in the following languages: English / Estonian.